Phytogenic growth promoter, a promising alternative to antibiotics in poultry

 Herbofloxin, a natural growth promoter

 A unique micro-emulsified formulation of phytoactive ingredients such as Thymus vulgaris, Eucalyptus, Syzygium, and Citronella.
-Herbofloxin improves the gut immune barrier to resist colonization by pathological microflora and prevents the growth of harmful pathogens in the drinking water at the far
+Herbofloxin improves the gut immune barrier to resist colonization by pathological microflora.

 It is important to note that poultry bacteria include a wide variety of human pathogens, such as Escherichia, Salmonella, and many other notable pathogenic genera.
 This zoonotic organism can be a public health hazard if consumed through contaminated meat.
 Herbofloxin reduces harmful intestinal load and ultimately prevents meat contamination.